Financial Aid

 Although superior ability and talent are recognized through the college’s programs, as well as those from other scholarships, most aid is awarded based on financial need.

 It is not within the scope of this catalog to explain all of the financial aid programs available.
-Additional information about programs that are available and to access the application can be found on the Financial Aid webpage.
+Additional information about programs that are available and to access the application can be found on the Enrollment Services webpage.

 Apply Early for Aid

-Need help paying for college?
-If so, you are encouraged to complete the Free Application for Student Financial Aid (FAFSA) as soon as possible after October 1st.
+Students seeking financial assistance are encouraged to complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1 each year.

-Visit the Federal Student Aid webpage to apply for financial aid and how to create an FSA ID number if you do not have one.
-Be sure to use the STLCC school code 002469 when filling out the FAFSA online.
+Visit the Federal Student Aid website to complete your FAFSA and create your FSA ID number if you do not already have one.
+Be sure to use the St. Louis Community College school code 002469 when completing your application.

-After completing your FAFSA, check the status of your financial aid application at by logging into Banner Self-Service.
+After submitting your FAFSA, you can check your financial aid status by logging into Archer Connect

-Information about financial aid, scholarships, federal grants, loans, work-study, and Missouri state programs is available on the Financial Aid webpage.
+Information about financial aid programs, scholarships, federal grants, loans, work-study opportunities, and Missouri state programs is available on the Enrollment Services webpage.

 Maintain Satisfactory Academic Progress

 Students are expected to maintain satisfactory grades to remain eligible for aid.
-A 2.0 cumulative grade point average is required and overall passing rate of 66.67% is required.
-Refer to Satisfactory Academic Progress for more information.
+A 2.0 cumulative grade point average is required, and an overall passing rate of 66.67% is required.
+Visit the Satisfactory Academic Progress section in the catalog for more information.
 Grades of F, W, I, PR, and U are not acceptable for meeting these requirements.
 Students are allowed a maximum time frame of 150% of the required hours for their degree to receive federal financial assistance.

 At the end of each session, progress is assessed.
 Students who do not meet the requirements will be placed on financial warning during the next session of enrollment.
 During the financial warning session, financial aid eligibility may be continued.
 Failure to meet the criteria during the financial warning semester will result in suspension and termination from Title IV aid.
 Students who fail, withdraw, or receive an "Incomplete" for all classes in which they enroll will not be eligible for financial aid the next semester of enrollment.